 HISTORY ON THE STREET

 In 1948, the building next door was bombed and eventually demolished and rebuilt.
-The building now sports bricks and architecture significantly different to the other buildings on Portland Place.
+The building now has an architectural style that is significantly different to the other buildings on Portland Place.

 The Portrait of a Lady